 - Double glazed windows will be double the price of single glazed

-- Darker woods such as maple and mahogany will be significantly more expensive than lighter woods like oak.
+- Darker woods such as maple and mahogany will be significantly more expensive than lighter woods like oak

-Basic Draft Proofing
+Basic Draught Proofing

 If your wooden windows are old and draughty it’s possible to boost their insulation efficiency.
 Since Sash windows are especially vulnerable with age, having them draught-proofed can be very effective.

 Add a Secondary Glazing

-Then next option is to add an additional glaze to your current window to reinforce the insulating properties.
+The next option is to add an additional glaze to your current window to reinforce the insulating properties.
 In essence, you will be making your existing windows double-glazed.

 Fixed secondary glazing is a permanent addition to your window and costs around £300 per window.